f5devcentral/f5-automation-labs/docs/class1/module2/lab2.rst

 Perform the following steps to complete this task:

 #.
-Execute Step 1 to view installed iApp's on the BIG-IP
+Execute Step 1 to view installed iApps on the BIG-IP

    |image2_3|

 #.
-Review the JSON response, in this task we have requested a list of installed
+Review the JSON response.
+In this task we have requested a list of installed
-   iApps from the BIG-IP, there are currently some default iApps installed which come pre-installed on the BIG-IP.
+   iApps from the BIG-IP.
+Note that there are currently some default iApps installed which come pre-installed on the BIG-IP.

    |image2_4|